keshavjha005/MovieStarReact-Moviesearch-/README.md

 <h1>Getting Started</h1>

-To get started with MovieFlix, follow these steps:
+To get started with Moviestar, follow these steps:

 Clone the repository.
 Install dependencies by running npm install.